Last Revised December, 2022

 Spiff Inc. (“Spiff,” the “Company,” “We,” “Us,” or “Our”) is committed to individuals’ rights to privacy.
 This Privacy Statement applies to all Spiff affiliates and their and our respective websites (“Websites”) and products and services (“Services”) that we own and operate.
 It describes our privacy practices for how we collect, use, share, and process information relating to individuals (“Personal Data”) in connection with operating our Websites and Services, and describes how you can learn about your rights and choices regarding our processing of your Personal Data.
-As a global organization, we abide by all applicable data privacy laws, such as the California Consumer Privacy Act (“CCPA”) and the European Union’s General Data Protection Regulation (“GDPR”).
+As a global organization, we abide by all applicable data privacy laws, such as the California Consumer Privacy Act and the California Privacy Rights Act of 2020 (together, the “CA Acts”) and the European Union’s General Data Protection Regulation (“GDPR”).

 Spiff and your Personal Data